 #1 Get another payment method

-Now that you don’t have an account, you still need to keep it stored somewhere online.
+If you don’t want an account anymore, but you would still like to move money around, you can take a look at the different payment options you might have.
 Will you choose a better bank or a third party credit service?
 Don’t close until you have your new account opened.

 If you want to go back for some reason later, ask the staff about the process to re-open a closed account.